Maryland Electrician Schools: Career Possibilities After Your Training

 It might surprise you to learn that becoming an electrician is not your only professional option after you complete your training with one of the electrician schools in Maryland.
 The reality is that professionals who possess electrical skills can find jobs in a variety of fields.
 Sectors like agriculture, information technology, manufacturing, telecommunications, and even transportation require skilled electrical professionals.

 Take a moment to explore some of the career paths below.
-Look at the average and top-end annual salaries for the positions as of 2015.* And check out the number of projected job openings across Maryland for the decade between 2012 and 2022.**
+Look at the average salaries for the positions as of 2018.1 And check out the total number of projected job openings across Maryland for the decade between 2016 and 2026:2

 Electrical powerline installers and repairers